 For your first attempt at editing text, you will use the Notes Application.
 If the Notes app is not open, please locate and open it now.
-Start by pressing the Home button once to go to the Home Screen Grid.
+Start by performing the Go to Home gesture.
+Slide Up with one finger from the bottom edge of the screen until you hear the second pop sound.
+This will place you on page 1 of the Home Screen grid.

-- Use the Explore gesture until you find the icon and VoiceOver says, "Notes". - Use the Explore gesture to go to the first item on the Home Screen, and then use the Next Item gesture, a One Finger Swipe right, until you have located the icon. - Use the Read All from Top gesture, a two finger Swipe up, and when VoiceOver says "Notes", use the Pause/Resume gesture, a two finger single tap, to stop VoiceOver and make the Notes icon the current item.
+- Use the Explore gesture until you find the icon and VoiceOver says, "Notes". - Use the Explore gesture to go to the first item on the Home Screen, and then use the Next Item gesture, a One Finger Swipe right, until you have located the icon. - Use the Read All from Top gesture, a Two Finger Swipe Up, and when VoiceOver says "Notes", use the Pause/Resume gesture, a Two Finger Single Tap, to stop VoiceOver and make the Notes icon the current item.
 You have to be quick.
-If VoiceOver passes the icon before you pause it, you can use the Previous Item gesture to go back to it. - Activate the item Chooser with a two finger Triple tap, and locate the Notes item in the alphabetical list.
+If VoiceOver passes the icon before you pause it, you can use the Previous Item gesture to go back to it. - Activate the item Chooser with a Two Finger Triple Tap, and locate the Notes item in the alphabetical list.
 Then, perform a One Finger Double Tap to return to the home Screen and make the Notes icon the Current Item.

 Which of these techniques is the best one to use?
 The answer is, "whichever one is the easiest for you"!
 You can even use Siri to launch the Notes app.
-Simply hold down the Home button and then say "launch Notes".
+Simply hold down the Side button and then say "launch Notes".